Shizuo Akira

 Shizuo Akira (審良 静男, Akira Shizuo) (born January 27, 1953, in Higashiōsaka) is a professor at the Department of Host Defense, Osaka University, Japan.
 He has made ground-breaking discoveries in the field of immunology, most significantly in the area of innate host defense mechanisms.

 Education

 Shizuo Akira gained a M.D. in School of Medicine from Osaka University in 1977.
 In 1984 he earned a PhD from Osaka University.
-Till 1987, he did post-doctoral research at the University of California, Berkeley.
+After which, he did post-doctoral research with Hitoshi Sakano at the University of California, Berkeley until 1987.

 Research

 Besides being one of the world's most-cited scientists, he has also been recognised, in the years 2006 and 2007, for having published the greatest number of ‘Hot Papers’ (11 papers) over the preceding two years.
 He is the recipient of several international awards, including the Gairdner Foundation International Award (2011), Robert Koch Prize, the Milstein Award (2007), and the William B. Coley Award.

 Among his greatest discoveries is the demonstration, through the ablation of toll-like receptor (TLR)s genes, that TLRs recognize a discrete collection of molecules of microbial origin, and later the RNA helicases, RIG-I (retinoic-acid-inducible protein I) and MDA5 (melanoma differentiation-associated protein 5).
 All molecules belong to the pattern recognition receptors, which detects intruding pathogens and initiates antimicrobial responses in the host.